 QT: I don’t want to be restricted by those rules.
-I don’t want let anyone telling me I should do this, should do that.
+I won’t let anyone tell me I should do this, should do that.
 Join the Guild, and too many rules.
-They even intervene how you arranging the cast list.
+They even intervene how you arrange the cast list.
 Inside the Guild, directors will be protected, but I can protect myself.

 Interviewer: You enjoy freedom.

 QT: I don’t want my thinking and style being distorted too much.
 Yes, I enjoy freedom.